Location of Teacher and Classroom Resources

 Children's Collection: Children's fiction and information books

-Teacher Resource Room: Big books, puppets, DVDs, posters, audiobooks, and hands-on resources in kits.
+Teacher Resource Room: Hands-on resource kits, big books, puppets, DVDs, posters, and more.

 School Textbooks: K-12 student textbooks with accompanying teacher guides

-Teaching Collection: A Teaching Collection of professional resources for teachers including lesson plans, instructional strategies, and more.
+Teaching Collection: Professional resources for teachers including lesson plans, instructional strategies, and more.

-Research Collection: Here you will find scholarly resources that report on past and current research in the field of Education.
-The collection focuses on Canadian and Indigenous education, with deep holdings in the areas of curriculum, social justice, instructional strategies, and research methods.
+Research Collection: Scholarly resources that report on past and current research in the field of Education.
+The collection focuses on Canadian and Indigenous education, curriculum, social justice, instructional strategies, and research methods.

-More Online: ebooks for children & teachers, video from curio.ca at the CBC, Campus at the NFB, On-Core, Learn360, and more.
+More Online: ebooks for children & teachers, video from CBC's curio.ca, NFB's CAMPUS, On-Core, and more.